tgorsk15/Restaurant-website/README.md

 - learned the syntax for both imports and exports, getting practice with default exports/imports as well

 - practiced importing CSS files and imgages, all while keeping these respective files in an organized file system

+-used factory functions to increase the efficieny of creating elements and manipulating the DOM, while also feeding these factory functions into the main, ending JS file